AO-Cyber-Systems/devflow/docs/prds/PRD-010-DEVFLOW-CODE.md

     *   Integrate seamlessly with DevFlow Hub (Kanban/Agents).
     *   Provide a modern, cohesive UX without being constrained by Gitea's server-side rendered templates.

 **Deployment Note**: DevFlow Code is designed as a **Server/Cloud Component**.
-It is not intended to run on a developer's local machine during standard `flow up` operations, preserving local resources for active development tasks (Runtime + Hub).
+It is not intended to run on a developer's local machine during standard `devflow up` operations, preserving local resources for active development tasks (Runtime + Hub).

 ---